Skip links

 in Tags

-Voyager 1 arrives 1.6 light-years from the star AC+79 38888 Camelopardis and is captured by its gravity (it is currently in the direction of the constellation Ophiuchus, or the direction of the Solar Apex: the direction in which the Sun points in its motion around the galactic center)
+Voyager 1 arrives 1.6 light-years from the star AC+79 38888 Camelopardis and is captured by its gravity (it is currently located in the direction of the constellation Ophiuchus, or the direction of the Solar Apex: the direction in which the Sun points in its motion around the galactic center).

 4800